 METHOD :

 Let us prepare the dough first.
 Take the flour in a bowl.
-Add 2tbsp oil and 2 pinches of salt and rub well for 1 minute.
+Add 2tbsp oil and 2 pinches of salt, rub well for 1 minute.

-Prepare a smooth dough adding water little by little.
-Cover the dough for 1/2 an hour with a wet cloth.
-I just use a plate!
+Prepare a smooth dough adding little water at a time.
+Cover it for half an hour with a wet cloth.
+I used a plate!

 Let us prepare the filling now.
 Wash the minced mutton thoroughly.
-Marinate with enough salt & wash thoroughly after about two hours!
+Marinate with enough salt, wash thoroughly after about two hours!
 This helps get rid of the raw meat smell!
 Again marinate with a little of salt & turmeric!
-Keep aside for some 2 hours!
+Keep aside for 2 hours!

 Chop, mince & wash the spices required!